 End of the world prophets would do well to remember this.
 There’s a reason why most of us Nero’s are fiddling while Rome burns.
 To get us to man the bucket brigade you’re going to have to do something to reverse, or at least neutralize, the effects of these two perfectly legitimate decision-vectors.

 And calling us names just ain’t gonna do it.
-You’ve got to get down and dirty, and talk to us not as children, taking as given that “father knows best”, but as one equal to another.
+You’ve got to get down and dirty, and talk to us not as children, taking as given that you’re Daddy and that “father knows best”, but as one equal to another.
 You do not know something we don’t know.
 You do not have cares that we don’t share.
 If anything we have cares that you don’t share.
 And that’s a problem.
 You’re a talking head, and from our perspective, well paid for it.
 We’re just bread-winners of families.

 You’re right.
 Out here in the oil patch, or out here on the farm, whether we drill or not, or whether we fertilize or not, we don’t have to worry about where our next meal is coming from.
 But we do have to worry about paying for Ricky’s hockey equipment, or Melissa’s ballet lessons.
 No one kills himself out of hunger.
 People kill themselves over failure.
 Failure to provide the non-essentials of life?
 Yes, precisely over those.
 That’s what you’re up against.
 And until you have a beer with that father of young children, “You don’t know what the fuck you’re talking about!”

 Wanna know how to get people to man the bucket brigade?
 Stop talking and start listening.
 And start reading about “How to Make Friends and Influence People”.
 There’s a whole lot of wisdom that’s been accumulated over the past two or three millennia about how to solve a collective action problem.
 Claiming the high ground is precisely what that wisdom teaches you not to do.